nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. Opening a game with optional operands
    1. Test case: `game -time 0`
       Expected: A warning message about error on limit input is shown.
       The game will still start as if no time limit is specified.
-   2.
+      User will be asked to "Enter how long you want the game to run: ".
+   2. Test case: `game -time 30 -sn`
+      Expected: A game will start running.
+Timer starts immediately together the first line of sentence to be typed is displayed.